 Vision Problems (Child)

-A child with a vision problem may complain about not seeing objects clearly.
-He or she may have trouble reading books or seeing the front of a classroom.
+An older child with a vision problem may complain about not seeing objects clearly.
+He or she may have trouble reading or seeing the board at the front of a classroom.
 Other symptoms include squinting, rubbing the eyes, dizziness, or headaches.

-Your child may undergo tests to determine the cause of the blurred vision.
+Your child may have tests to find the cause of the vision problem.
 Treatment depends on the cause.
-Some children require eyeglasses.
-Others need to wear an eyepatch or be taught how to do eye exercises.
-To prevent further vision problems, it is best that appropriate treatment is started as early as possible.
+Some children need eyeglasses.
+Others need to wear an eye patch or be taught how to do eye exercises.
+To prevent more vision problems, it is best to start treatment as early as possible.

-Help your child do eye exercises, if they are recommended by the doctor.
+- Help your child do eye exercises, if advised by a health care provider.

-Your child will likely be referred to a pediatric ophthalmologist or an eye specialist trained to work with children.
+Follow up with your child's health care provider, or as advised.
+Your child may need to see a pediatric ophthalmologist.
+This is an eye specialist who is trained to work with children.